graste/dotfiles-etc/README.md

 ## Usage

-Just clone the repository to a folder of your choice and copy wanted or all files:
+Clone the repository to a folder of your choice and copy wanted or all files:

     git clone git://github.com/graste/dotfiles-etc.git
     cd dotfiles-etc && ./copy-files.sh [all]